Running the Brooklyn Half Marathon 2010

 I started my day before the sun came up, making my way to Prospect Park just in time to line up for the 7am start.
 After running two loops of the park, we hit the streets of Brooklyn, going down Ocean Parkway all the way to Coney Island, finishing on its famous boardwalk.

-When you run a distance this long, no matter how many races you’ve got under your belt, there are inevitably going to be moments when you just want to stop.
+When you run a distance this long, there are inevitably moments when you just want to stop.
 I usually have music with me to help with those times, but without my ipod, I had to rely on my own intrinsic motivation to keep pushing forward.

 With the popularity of barefoot and minimalist running starting to spread to the mainstream, I expected to see a lot of minimalist runners out there.
 Instead it was the usual sea of Nikes.
 With the exception of one friend who raced in Vibrams (and a few people I saw in Nike Free’s), everyone else was running in the conventional stuff.